Cauliflower is my favourite winter vegetable and this exotic ‘Persian’ influenced Roasted Cauliflower Steak is the perfect lighter winter meal.

 If you wanna call it something else, go ahead!
 Whatever you call it, it is delicious!

-This roasted cauliflower steak gets all wonderfully exotic, with pomegranate, pomegranate and the fabulous ‘Persian’ spice, Sumac.
+This cauliflower recipe gets all exotic, with pomegranate, pomegranate and the fabulous ‘Persian’ spice, Sumac.

 It has a wonderful citrus flavour and is actually the dried and ground ‘fruit’ of a flowering shrub.